0xC0DEBA5E/cordova-plugin-mufucaca/README.md

 ### Description

-Function `nfc.enabled` explicitly checks to see if the phone has NFC and if NFC is enabled.
+Function `MufuCaCa.enabled` explicitly checks to see if the phone has NFC and if NFC is enabled.
 If everything is OK, the success callback is called.
 If there is a problem, the failure callback will be called with a reason code.